peesock/dotfiles/.local/bin/README.md

 - help - helps
 - dotpath - returns either the git (default) or working (-R) path of specified argument

-The default dot directory and working directory are ~/.dotfiles and ~, respectively.
-They can be changed with the `-g` and `-w` flags.
-To simplify this, you could use aliases or edit the defaults directly.
+the default dot directory and working directory are ~/.dotfiles and ~. they can be changed with the `-g` and `-w` flags. to simplify this, you could use aliases or edit the defaults directly.

+note to self: missing function to detect when home files are removed externally (not through `dt rm`).

 ## examples
 normal usage: